What if plant color was an indicator of soil quality?

-Our solution will take a socio-ecological approach.
+Our project will take a socio-ecological approach.

 During the design process, we will consider how our solution affects the wellbeing of both humans and ecosystems.

 BDC projects aren’t required to have a tangible end product; some teams take a more social critique-focused approach.
-After some discussion, our team decided that we would rather create a solution that people could theoretically use for a defined purpose.
+After some discussion, our team decided that we would rather create a solution that people could use for a defined purpose.